Maze generation algorithm: Recursive implementation

 which is invoked once for any initial cell in the area.

-Iterative implementation
+Iterative implementation (with stack)

 A disadvantage of the first approach is a large depth of recursion – in the worst case, the routine may need to recur on every cell of the area being processed, which may exceed the maximum recursion stack depth in many environments.
 As a solution, the same backtracking method can be implemented with an explicit stack, which is usually allowed to grow much bigger with no harm.